 A variable annuity’s rate of return is determined by the performance of the investments in its portfolio.
 Variable annuities generally provide a variety of subaccounts, which function like mutual funds and offer a combination of component investments.

 You might want to get a variable annuity because it offers certain benefits that include:

 - No Contributions Limits: You might want to get a variable annuity if you have maxed out your retirement plans at work and in an IRA.
 This will allow you to save even more money for retirement without losing any benefits you would get from saving in these other places.

 - Plenty of Upside Potential: Variable annuities let you accumulate wealth faster in the future.
 The more money you put in, the more income comes out.

-- An Income For Life: Investors can receive a guaranteed stream of income for life.
-Variable annuities allow investors to extend their growing cash reserves over their entire lives.
+- An Income For Life: Investors can receive a guaranteed income for life.
+Variable annuities allow investors to extend their growing cash reserves over their lives.

 Disadvantages to Variable Annuities

-There are several advantages to investing in a variable annuity, but there are also disadvantages.
+There are several advantages to investing in a variable annuity but also disadvantages.